CMS Call Recording Requirements and Your Options as an Agent

 Jump to a Section

-NCC's Call Recording Solutions
+Meet CMS Call Recording Requirements with NCC's Solutions

 National Contracting Center’s compliance department recommends you utilize two solutions to cover your bases for the new CMS ruling.